Crisp, white bed linen with a high thread count denotes superiority and luxury to your guests. But is it that simple?

 Excessive wash or ironing temperatures, as well as over drying can all affect the integrity of the cotton and diminish the life span of the product.

-“Choosing the right laundry is key and while it may be tempting to simply go for the cheapest, as with many things, it’s often a case of you get what you pay for,” warns Phil.
+“Choosing the right laundry is key and while it may be tempting to simply go for the cheapest, as with many things, it’s often a case of you get what you pay for,” warns Paul.